Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Factorization homology and -modules

 This Lemma extends to the case $n=\infty$, see Lemma~\ref{L:EinftyMod} and more importantly Theorem~\ref{T:lifttoEinfty} below.

 \begin{rem} In terms of factorization algebra, the equivalence in Proposition~\ref{P:EnMod} can be thought of as the pushforward of factorization algebras.
-The (euclidean) norm of a vector defines a canonical map $N:D^n_*\to [0,1)_*$, where $[0,1)_*$ is the half open interval with a unique closed stratum given by the point $0$.
+A Euclidean norm of a vector defines a canonical map $N:D^n_*\to [0,1)_*$, where $[0,1)_*$ is the half open interval with a unique closed stratum given by the point $0$.
 The $(\infty,1)$-category of locally constant factorization algebra on the stratified manifold $[0,1)_*$ is equivalent to the $(\infty,1)$-category $LMod$.
-The above equivalence is induced by the pushforward $N_*: Fac^{lc}_{D^n_*}\to Fac^{lc}_{[0,1)_*}$ by $N$. \end{rem}
+The equivalence of Proposition~\ref{P:EnMod} is then just induced by the pushforward $N_*: Fac^{lc}_{D^n_*}\to Fac^{lc}_{[0,1)_*}$ by $N$.
+See~\cite{G-Houches} for details. \end{rem}

 We will later need the following lemma, which expresses the compatibility of the equivalence of categories given by Proposition~\ref{P:EnMod} with the inclusions of $E_{n+1}$-algebras inside $E_n$-algebras.
 We feel this lemma is of independent interest anyhow.
 Suppose $X$ is a codimension $1$ submanifold of an $n$-framed manifold and $Y$ endowed with a trivialization $\psi:X\times \mathbb{R}\hookrightarrow Y$ of a tubular neighborhood in $Y$.
 Then, for any $E_n$-algebra $A$, there is a canonical map $\psi:\int_X A \to \int_Y A$ (which depends on the trivialization).